We offer a wide variety of fact sheets on women's health topics

 Myomectomy

-A myomectomy is an operation to remove fibroids from the uterus.
-It leaves the uterus intact and therefore is suitable for women planning to have children.
+A myomectomy is an operation to remove fibroids from the uterus while keeping the uterus intact, making it suitable for people who plan to have children.

 -